 Using services such as Upwork (formerly Elance and Odesk), Freelancer, or Guru, millions of software developers in countries around the world hang out their digital shingle to find jobs and advertise attractive hourly rates.
 While many of these people have solid training and skills, a hiring firm needing to build a team typically finds the following challenges trying to turn a collection of individuals into a team:

 - Poor understanding of and less experience using the agile development methodology likely used by the hiring firm.

 - Management challenges including communication, quality assurance controls, and design/architecture oversight, which ultimately result in design flaws and code quality problems.

 - No integrated quality control processes or personnel.
 The code is written and committed and the hiring firm is responsible for ensuring that the code works correctly.

-Freelancers are a great option up to a point in that the work of one or two individuals may be manageable, the quality acceptable, and the desired “product culture” achievable, but rarely does this option scale past a couple of developers for the reasons stated above. if a hiring firm needs to add one individual for discrete projects, such as building a basic website, which can and should be completed by a single developer, but when a firm needs to create a team, assembling a collection of individual freelancers often create more problems than they solve.
-A team is more than a collection of individuals.
+Freelancers are effective up to a certain point.
+The work of one or two individuals can be manageable, with acceptable quality and a suitable “product culture”.
+However, this option rarely scales beyond a couple of developers.
+For discrete projects like building a basic website, which a single developer can handle, hiring one freelancer is ideal.
+But, when a firm needs to form a team, gathering individual freelancers often leads to more problems than solutions.
+A team is more than just a group of individuals.

 Premium, Boutique Vendors – “Upsourcers”

 This level of quality comes with an increased price over freelancers and bottom feeders.
-Premium vendors are likely to cost as much as 30 and 50 percent of the cost of hiring internal personnel based in the United States.
+Premium vendors may cost between 30 to 50 percent of hiring internal personnel in the United States.

 Upsourcing – the cost-efficient deployment of executive level, hands-on external resources in lean, custom teams designed specifically to deliver the highest value outcome for critical business needs.